Intellectual property insurance could be one of your most important assets.

 Defence is the standard feature.
 This covers legal defence fees and expenses if you inadvertently infringe someone else’s IP (e.g. plagiarism, passing off).
 A good IP solicitor may cost upwards of £500 per hour, and developments in communications technology mean that your infringement may be more easily identified.

 Pursuit costs.
 This covers your legal expenses for pursuing people who infringe your own IP.
 It’s a “fighting fund”, and is a separate purchase to be added to your insurance portfolio.

 Agreements.
 This covers the costs of pursuing or defending a case in which an existing IP exploitation agreement starts to go wrong.

 Possibly.
-Innocent infringement of third party IP is sometimes covered by these policies but, very often, patents and claims brought in courts outside of Europe will be excluded.
-Additionally, not all business have professional indemnity cover.
+Innocent infringement of third-party IP is sometimes covered by these policies but, very often, patents and claims brought in courts outside of Europe will be excluded.
+Additionally, not all businesses have professional indemnity cover.